Home of the 360 Observatory and Dyfi Osprey Project

-Once estuary, reclaimed grazing, then conifer plantation and finally wildlife-rich wetland, the land at Cors Dyfi has seen many changes.
-Today the reserve is a mixture of bog, swamp, wet woodland and scrub supporting a plethora of animals and plants, including the magnificent Osprey, which bred on the reserve, for the first time, in 2011.
-If you're lucky, you may also spot an otter or dormouse!
+Today the reserve is a healthy mixture of bog, swamp, wet woodland and scrub supporting a plethora of animals and plants.
+Including the magnificent Osprey, which bred on the reserve for the first time in 2011.
+If you are lucky you may also spot an Otter or Dormouse.

 Best time to visit

-The Ospreys are typically around from April to September.
-Spring and Summer are also the best times to see many of Cors Dyfi’s other plants and animals, such as Common Lizard, Nightjar, Grasshopper, Reed & Sedge Warblers, Yellow Flag and Four-spotted Chaser.
+The Ospreys are typically here from April to September.
+Spring and Summer are also the best times to see Common Lizards, Nightjars, Grasshopper, Reed & Sedge Warblers, Yellow Flag Iris and Four-spotted Chasers.
 The Trust’s Water Buffalo graze the reserve during the Summer.
+The winter brings a host of small birds to the feeders as well as Barnacle Geese and Hen Harriers to the wider reserve.
+During the winter you may even glimpse the elusive Bittern in the reed beds.
+Year round we regularly see Otters and Red Kites on the reserve.

 With the exception of the elevated bird hide, the site is fully accessible to wheelchair users.
-Facilities include visitor centre and a small cafe, a hide on stilts and toilets including a disabled toilet.
+Facilities include visitor centre with a small shop & basic refreshments; there is a disabled toilet.

 Directions & transport: Cors Dyfi is 3.5 miles south west of Machynlleth on the A487 Abersytwyth road.
 Approximately 2.5 miles south of Derwenlas, turn right just after Morben Isaf caravan park.
 Park in the reserve car park.